 Audit Projects Presentation Guidelines

-For the purpose of the Clinical Departmental Audit Project competition at the CAR, the principal lead of this audit project must be a resident, a fellow or a medical student and must be mentored by a staff radiologist.
-All stakeholders involved in or affected by a quality initiative must be part of the planning and implementation of the project.
+For the purpose of the Departmental Clinical Audit Project competition at the CAR, the principal leader of this audit project must be a resident, fellow or medical student and must be mentored by a staff radiologist.
+All stakeholders involved or affected by a quality initiative must be part of the planning and implementation of the project.
 Depending on the quality initiative scope, this could include staff radiologists, clerical staff, technologists and others (e.g. medical student, residents and fellows).
-This is important since interventions or changes resulting from a quality initiatives require acceptance and support from all departmental personnel.
+This is important since interventions or changes resulting from quality initiatives require acceptance and support from all departmental personnel.

 Writing the Abstract

-The abstract will outline the Departmental Clinical Audit Project performed and the results from the first cycle of data collection, without identifying the name of the institution.
+The abstract outlines the Departmental Clinical Audit Project performed and the results from the first cycle of data collection, without identifying the name of the institution.
 It is to be a maximum of 250 words, excluding subtitles and authors.

 Submitted abstracts must go through a full Departmental Clinical Audit.
 An abstract submitted as an “idea of a Departmental Clinical Audit" will not be accepted.
 Audits must be completed in time to present interventions and second cycle data at the CAR 2020 Annual Scientific Meeting.